mwelwankuta/fairydm/README.md

 To run the example:
 1. Navigate to the example directory: `cd example`
-2. Install the dependencies: `npm install`
+2. Create a `serviceAccountKey.json` file inside `example/src/config/`.
+Follow the instructions in the "Connect to Firestore" section to generate your key.
-3. Make sure the Firestore emulator is running.
+3. Install the dependencies: `npm install`
 4. Start the application: `npm start`

 ## API Reference